“A true maison de charme: pared-down style, a warm welcome and bags of character in a historic villa near Marina di Ragusa’s golden beach”

 - Wine tasting

 La Moresca is a peaceful retreat that's geared towards couples.
-That said, children aged under 2 or over 10 are accepted, and will enjoy splashing around on the beach nearby.
-Baby cots can be added to all rooms, and the duplex Tower Room sleeps up to 4 in a kingsize bed and 2 single beds.
+That said, children are accepted, and will enjoy splashing around on the beach nearby.
+Kids stay for free in low season up to 12 years old, and at other times are free until they are 3 years old.

 Family friendly accommodation: